slyprid/HartInterCivicCodeTask/HartInterCivicCodeTask/HartInterCivicCodeTask/ClientApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Coding Task

+For this coding task, please check your solution into an accessible repository such as GitHub and provide the link for us to review.

+1. Write a simple program that implements a timer countdown on a web page.
+The front end should be a web page (Angular preferred, but not required) that uses .Net web services API for the following:
+a.
+Retrieve the starting time from the web API as well as a short inventory list such as:
+&lt;inventory&gt;
+&lt;item&gt;&lt;Description&gt;Table&lt;/Description&gt;&lt;Count&gt;2&lt;/Count&gt;&lt;/item&gt;
+&lt;item&gt;&lt;Description&gt;Chair&lt;/Description&gt;&lt;Count&gt;18&lt;/Count&gt;&lt;/item&gt;
+&lt;inventory&gt;
+To be written to disk
+b.
+Conduct the countdown within the web browser, visually displaying the countdown
+c.
+Call a second web API to indicate the timer is finished.